 - Call: 1-866-331-9474

 - Try to maintain a balanced diet and sleep cycle as much as possible; avoid overusing stimulants like caffeine, sugar, and nicotine.
-For more information about your health, check out the resources provided by University Health Services and visit the Office of Health Promotion on the 1st floor of the Student Services Building.
+For more information about your health, check out the resources provided by University Health Services and visit the Longhorn Wellness Center on the 1st floor of the Student Services Building.

 - Use stress reduction techniques, such as exercise (jogging, aerobics, walking) or meditation.
 UT Rec Sports offers many services here on campus.
 Check out their offerings and schedules at www.utrecsports.org.
 The Mind Body Lab located in the Counseling and Mental Health Center on the 5th floor of the SSB.